 With its great geography, low cost of living, and warm weather, it’s no surprise that many Expats set their sights on Portugal.
 But even when your mind’s made up, moving to the other side of the world can be a daunting task.
 It’s time to focus on the logistics: the nuts and bolts of how to move to Portugal.
-Here, we detail the steps you need to take when moving to Portugal, from the USA, or elsewhere.
+Here, we detail the steps you must take when moving to Portugal, from the USA, or elsewhere.

 For more information on what Living in Portugal is like, please see our full guide for Expats.